shrubb/box-convolutions/README.md

 **Sorry, the code isn't ready yet** :slightly_frowning_face: I intend to finish porting the layer to PyTorch in early January.

+CPU version is out.
+GPU will be there soon.

 <sup>If you are REALLY curious, the actual implementation used for experiments can be found [here](https://github.com/shrubb/integral-layer).
 But please, please, don't use it.
 It's undocumented and is in Torch7 (Lua).<sup>

 # What This Is